A gold mine swallowed their village. This Amazon tribe is here to take it back

 In 1996, Osvaldo Wuaru and his family arrived on the outskirts of the vast Munduruku Amazon Territory with a crucial mission: set up a village to hold back the invasion of pariwat (non-indigenous) gold miners.
 Twenty-one years later, it has all but failed.

 “Game used to be very easy here – pig, deer, tapir.
 But it is all gone due to the machines and pollution.
-Now, only one stream still has fish, but they are all sick from mercury”, said 70-year-old Chief Osvaldo, in a conversation inside his hut, which remains in the village.
+Now, only one stream still has fish, but they are all sick from mercury”, says 70-year-old Chief Osvaldo, in a conversation inside his hut, which remains in the village.
 “This damage will remain forever.”

 Despite the industrial scale, the whole process is illegal.
 According to Brazilian law, mining in indigenous lands is a federal crime.
-In practice, though, large swaths of the Amazon, including federal protected areas, have increasingly become stateless zones dominated by gold, land-grabbers and criminal timber rings.
+In practice, though, large swaths of the Amazon, including federal protected areas, have increasingly become stateless areas dominated by gold, land-grabbers and criminal timber rings.

 Whole cities’ economies now depend on illegal, environmentally-damaging activities, capturing local politics and gaining social acceptance.
 Itaituba, a city of 98,000 people, elected a former gold miner as mayor.
 It even has a “gold street”, where the metal is sold openly despite its illegal origin.